 12) Swim in one of Reykjavik’s seven geothermal swimming pools!

 The pools attract nearly 2 million visitors and for a good reason!
 Imagine soaking in the warm water originating from a geothermal drill hole within the city limits.
 The clean natural geothermal water and regular inspection ensures the highest water quality possible.
 My choice was Laugardalslaug, the city’s largest and most popular pool with extensive facilities, located in Laugardalur Valley.
 Facilities include the main pool with several 50 m lanes, an indoor pool for training and competition, a children’s pool, 3 children’s water slides, a wipe-out-style challenge, 7 hot tubs of various temperatures and a steam bath.
 It is important to shower naked and wash thoroughly before entering the pool for hygiene reasons.
 So obey the rules and enjoy!

+Read also about free things to do in Reykjavik.
 Want to be more prepared for your Iceland visit?
 These Iceland travel tips might be helpful.
+Here you can find out how much does it cost to travel to Iceland.
 Have you been to Reykjavik?
 What is your most favourite spot in the city?
 Share in the comments section!

 Author: Anita Sāne

 About the author